Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Participants:

-The study included 100 participants with diagnosed fatty liver disease, confirmed via MRI.
+The study included 100 participants diagnosed with fatty liver disease, confirmed via MRI.
 They were randomly assigned to three groups: placebo, standard-dose NR, and double-dose NR.

 Dosage: